avhalo/the-idea-base-for-everyone/!imposssible-list.md

 * Similar words as homonyms and homophones
 * Syllable similarity for lyrically oriented?
 * What is there not to learn?
-* Why not this for all or at least for top 20(https://ieeexplore.ieee.org/abstract/document/6320220)
+* Why not this for all or at least for top 20(https://ieeexplore.ieee.org/abstract/document/6320220) and mobile only?
+Why?
+* Detect or suggest a level autom.

 ## Fintech
 * plus500.com